JasonBugeja/AccordionMegaBLE/README.md

 BLE
 ----
 Using any IOS device (iPhone, iPod Touch 6thGen or iPad) multiple BLE transmitters can be used at the same time.
-I am currently using two Yamaha UD-BT01 adaptors simultaneously and they work like a charm with no perceivable delay.
+I am currently using two Yamaha UD-BT01 adaptors simultaneously and they work like a charm without any perceivable delay.